 Please visit this page frequently as we add resource information with active web links that may prove useful to our community.

 Then please consider taking our TLC COVID-19 Impact Survey to tell us how COVID-19 is impacting you and your family.
 Survey participants can chose to be entered into a drawing for a gift card!

-Tri-Lakes Cares is still closed to the public for onsite client services.
+Tri-Lakes Cares is currently closed to the public for onsite client services.
 We will continue using remote and no-contact service options to provide grocery services, financial assistance, and medical assistance services.
-Will continue to offer services this way until at least January 1, 2021.

 Want to know how you can help?
 Many of the resources below also offer opportunities to volunteer.
 You can also visit the Help Colorado Now website for opportunities to volunteer, as well as links to help if you are in need: https://helpcoloradonow.org/